jacksonmears/CSES_Solutions/README.md

 3. **Pruning (Optimization)**
    - If the current cell is “boxed in” (surrounded in such a way that it forces a dead-end split), prune early.
    - Example checks:
-     - If up and down are blocked, but left and right are open → dead end.
+     - If up and down are blocked, but left and right are open, dead end.
-     - If left and right are blocked, but up and down are open → dead end.
+     - If left and right are blocked, but up and down are open, dead end.

 4. **Recursive DFS**
    - Mark the current cell as visited.